albioTQ/cg_mrslam/README.md

 The frontier planner node can be used also with different SLAM nodes, in particular it has been already tested with gmapping.
 The only requirements are the availability of an occupancy grid map and of a map -> robot TF transform.

-Similarly someone could use just the SLAM node: it requires the availability of laser scan and odometry measures.